getsops/sops/README.rst

 Authors
 -------

-The core team is composed of:

-* AJ Banhken @ajvb
+SOPS was initially launched as a project at Mozilla in 2015 and has been graciously donated to the CNCF as a Sandbox project in 2023, now under the stewardship of a `new group of maintainers <https://github.com/getsops/community/blob/main/MAINTAINERS.md>`_.

-The original authors were:
+The original authors of the project were:

 * Adrian Utrilla @autrilla
 * Julien Vehent @jvehent

-And a whole bunch of `contributors <https://github.com/getsops/sops/graphs/contributors>`_
+Furthermore, the project has been carried for a long time by AJ Bahnken @ajvb, and had not been possible without the contributions of numerous `contributors <https://github.com/getsops/sops/graphs/contributors>`_.

 Credits
 -------